Courses open (spaces):

 Dr Evangelia (Lia) Marinakou is a Senior Lecturer in Hospitality and Tourism Management.
 Lia has been teaching at undergraduate and postgraduate programmes in higher education, following a career in management in the Greek hospitality industry.
 She has served as Head of Department and Dean at various academic institutions in Greece, Switzerland, Bahrain and the UK.
 Her research interests focus on women in hospitality management and leadership.
 She has also worked on European funded projects as project leader with focus on vocational training in hospitality and tourism.
 Moreover, she has trained many professionals in the industry in Lifelong Learning programmes.

-Thursday 21 March - Morning - Looking after your workforce
+Thursday 21 March - Morning - Looking after your workforce (sales closed)

 09:30-12:30: Human Resources: Looking after your workforce delivered by Adele Ladkin